Visiting Italy: Safety and Travel Insurance Advice

 - United Kingdom: +39 06 4220 0001

-All embassies are located in Rome, but larger cities such as Naples, Milan, and Florence are likely to host a consulate which can be a valuable resource if you are located closer to one of these cities.
+All embassies are located in Rome, but larger cities such as Naples, Milan, and Florence are likely to host consulates.
+If you are located closer to one of these cities, a consulate can be a valuable resource.

 Emergency Assistance Numbers in Italy